kubapeter/portfolio/Coursera Courses/Standalone Courses/The Structured Query Language (SQL)/Week 2/README.md

 ## Labs

-There are 3 labs for week 2
+There are 3 labs for week 2.
+All the lab exercises are done on [this](https://bit.io/alanparadise/nw) database.
 - [Coding Your First SELECT Statements](./lab1.sql)
 - [Adding Conditions Using the WHERE Clause](./lab2.sql)
 - [Date Functions and Nulls](./lab3.sql)